Sushi Go Rules

 How to play Sushi Go

 In Sushi Go, players pick one card from their hand each turn and pass the remaining cards to the next player.
-Over the course of a round, players try to collect sushi combinations that score the most points.
+Over the course of a round, you build combinations of sushi cards that score points in different ways.

 Game overview